alexdevero/alex-devero-blog/__drafts__/draft--es2020-features.md

 ## BigInt

-The first of ES2020 features, new data type called `BigInt`, can seem like like a minor.
+The first of ES2020 features, new data type called `BigInt`, can seem like a minor.
 It might be for many JavaScript developers.
 However, it will be big for developers who have to deal with large numbers.
 In JavaScript, there is a [limit] for the size of a number you can work with.
 This limit is 2^53 – 1.

 Before the `BigInt` type, you could not go above this limit because the `Number` data type just can't handle these big numbers.
 With `BigInt` you can create, store and work with these large numbers.
 This includes even numbers that exceed the safe integer limit.
 There are two ways to create a `BigInt`.